jgaa/restc-cpp/README.md

 rapidjson and lest are included as CMake external dependencies.

 # License
 MIT license.
 It is Free.
-Free as in Free Beer.
+Free as in speech.
 Free as in Free Air.

 # Examples